SydneyJavaMeetup/quarkus-live-coding-practice/README.md

 8pm Event Finish.

 ### Intro
+Program

+Quick acknowledgement of:
+* first meetup since pandemic
+* changes for me since the last meetup
+* changes in the world since the last meetup - upheaval, downturns, uncertainty

 Ethos, vibe
-- openness
+* openness
-- inclusiveness
+* inclusiveness
-- no experts, we're a community of peers rather than a mixture of experts and novices
+* no experts, we're a community of peers rather than a mixture of experts and novices
+* supportiveness, we're here for each other

 ### Job Shouts
 “Before we get into the tech talks, are there any job shoutouts?”